• Saturday

 Mykolaiv

-How to talk to children about mine danger: psychologist's advice
+How to talk to children about mine danger: advice from a psychologist

 Psychologist Svitlana Dabagyan explains how parents can talk to their children about mine safety.
-Photo: «NikVesti" Psychologist Svitlana Dabahian explains how parents should talk to their children about mine safety.
+Photo: «NikVesti" Psychologist Svitlana Dabahian explains how parents can talk to their children about mine safety.
 Photo: NikVesti

 Why is mine safety not just a school issue?